Search

 How is alimony indexation calculated?

 The calculation of indexed alimony is straightforward: multiply the current amount by the indexation percentage and add the result to the existing amount.
+The calculation is identical for child support and spousal maintenance.

 Calculation example for child support (2026 indexation = 4.6%):